PostHog/drf-exceptions-hog/CONTRIBUTING.md

 Just create a new pull request if you want to make an update, we actively review every PR.

-If you want to speak to us before doing lots of work, find us on [Slack](https://posthog.com/slack) - we're very responsive and friendly!
+If you want to speak to us before doing lots of work, find us in [our community](https://posthog.com/questions) - we're very responsive and friendly!

 # Issues